-A photo of a marked Florida Highway Patrol (FHP) big rig has been making the rounds and raising questions on social media for the past couple of weeks — and we’ve got answers.
+Photos of marked Florida Highway Patrol (FHP) big rig has often makes the rounds on social media — here’s why they have them and how they use them.

 The Florida Department of Highway Safety and Motor Vehicles responded to the hubbub on their social media pages by featuring a marked FHP big rig performing a CMV traffic stop.